rinne/node-module-async-init/README.md

    take place in parellel.
    other.
 6) Multiple modules can initialize themselves in parallel.
+7) New initializations should be easy to add to existing code without redesigning everything.
+8) No initialization calls should be needed by the code loading the module.
+Simple require('module') should be enough.

 All above is particularly useful in serverless environments such as AWS Lambda but can be used really anywhere.